zachtaylor/JPokemon/README.md

 Thanks for looking at JPokemon!

 ### What the nuts is this?
 I started rewriting Pokemon in Java as a programming exercise.
 Early attempts were command line based, with little in common with the actual game.
-As I reworkd and reworked the code, the scope grew.
+As I reworked and reworked the code, the scope grew.
 This repository is a fully-fledged attempt at the game, with some of my own changes.

 ### I can already use a GameBoy Emulator